SignalProducer

 Swift

-public func timeout(after interval: TimeInterval, raising error: Error, on scheduler: DateScheduler) -> SignalProducer<Value, Error>
+public func timeout(after interval: TimeInterval, raising error: Error, on scheduler: DateScheduler) -> SignalProducer<Value, Error>Parameters

 Return Value